 NAYLOR: Cost is clearly one obstacle to more widespread deployment of streaming technology.
 The system developed by the Canadian firm FLYHT would cost airlines $100,000 per plane to install.
 Another concern involves the pilots, who see too much information readily available as an invasion of their privacy.

 Sean Cassidy is first vice president of the Airline Pilots Association International, the pilots union.
 Cassidy, an Alaska Airlines captain, is fine with aircraft streaming more data, but he draws the line at cockpit conversations.

-SEAN CASSIDEY: Say I go on an eight-hour trip with my copilot.
+SEAN CASSIDY: Say I go on an eight-hour trip with my copilot.
 And every single conversation, every single personal story, stories about our families and everything else, is being streamed live to somewhere?
 How is that information going to be safeguarded?

-NAYLOR: It will likely take the FAA to mandate real time data transmissions for them to be adopted by all carriers.
+NAYLOR: It will likely take the FAA to mandate real-time data transmissions for them to be adopted by all carriers.
 The agency's next generation air traffic control system is based on satellite navigation, but it's unclear when next gen will be fully in place.